PSCF v1.3.1

 { return *moleculePtr_; }

-• The name of the preprocessor macro used in a header guard should be the name of the namespace followed by the file name, in upper case with underscores between words.
+• The name of the preprocessor macro used in a header guard should be the name of a parent namespace followed by the file name, in upper case, with underscores between words.
 A header file named "SillyClass.h" that contains a class Util::SillyClass in namespace Util should be enclosed with header guards like this:

 #ifndef UTIL_SILLY_CLASS_H